wishnevski/dts/README.md

 Dashes have different accent characteristics, which allows dividing the code into nested hierarchies, as well as naming parts of the code, making it easier to visually find the necessary pieces.

-`In this repository you can find a file with a list of existing deshes for your specific language.
-It will be named "DTS.<Your language file extension>".
-E.g. "DTS.js" or "DTS.cpp" etc.`
+In this repository you can find a file with a list of existing deshes for your specific language.
+It will be named `DTS.<Your language file extension>`.
+E.g. `DTS.js` or `DTS.cpp` etc.

+---

 <!-- ------------------------ EXAMPLE ------------------------ -->